Windows 10/11: Add Certification Authority and Assign Certificates

 - Expand Certificates

-- You should see now a new issues client certificate
+- You should see now a new client certificate issued by your certification authority

 Check Certification Authority